isabelroig/DH-150---Isabel-Roig-Penso/Assignment07/README.md

 ## Peer Review: Impression test
 Andreina Penso, November 30th, 2020.

 First Impression: "Wow, it is very pink.
 Is there a specific theme for the page?
-Looks like it is breast cancer related."
-"Buttons are big and clear to read"
+Looks like it is breast cancer related." \n "Buttons are big and clear to read" \n
 "Love how you can browse through different sections easily" "Ohh, for some reason I cannot access the Bikini section.
 What is happening?
 I was able to access everything else" "The about page should have more information I think!"